Current Fire Situation

 Reporting Wildland Fires

-To report wildland fires situated north of the French and Mattawa rivers, dial 310-FIRE.
-For forest fires south of these rivers, dial 911.
+For reporting wildland fires located north of the French and Mattawa rivers, please dial 310-FIRE.
+For forest fires south of the French or Mattawa rivers, please dial 911.